jtp184/DismalTony/README.md

   end
 ```

-DismalTony relies on you have [ParseyParse](http://github.com/jtp184/parseyparse) setup.
+DismalTony relies on you having [ParseyParse](http://github.com/jtp184/parseyparse) setup.
 If it doesn't detect a configured SyntaxNet, it will automatically decide it can't parse anything.
 See that repo for more information on configuring.

 Due to ParseyParse being a dependency, MatchLogic queries can use the Natural Language Understanding properties to parse upon, such as finding parts of speech, inter-word dependencies, and roots of sentences.